-The recently released National Policy Framework for Land Transport Technology5 recognised the need for consistent application of road infrastructure standards across Australia to deliver the benefits of automated and connected vehicles.
+The National Policy Framework for Land Transport Technology6 (released in September 2016) recognised the need for consistent application of road infrastructure standards across Australia to deliver the benefits of automated and connected vehicles.
 The accompanying Action Plan includes development of nationally consistent guidelines and regulatory frameworks as priority actions.

-2.3.3 Ensure vehicles entering Australia meet the standards
+2.4.3 Ensure vehicles entering Australia meet the standards

-In the Consultation Paper (pp.12-13) ACMA recognised that different markets are using different standards for C-ITS.
-The USA are also utilizing the 5.9 GHz band for DSRC-based applications.
-While using the same spectrum the US will utilise a different standard (i.e. ASTM E2213-03) which is not inter-operable with ETSI EN 302 571.
-Japan are progressing C-ITS in both the 5.8 GHz and 700 MHz bands.
+Different markets are using different standards for CAV.
+For example, the USA have begun their regulatory process to mandate V2V technology on all new light vehicles (see Appendix C) and will utilise the 5.9 GHz band., However, the US will utilise a different standard (ASTM E2213-03) which is not inter-operable with European standard ACMA propose to be introduced into Australia (ETSI EN 302 571).
+In addition, Japan and South Korea are progressing CAV in both the 5.8 GHz and 700 MHz bands.

-The Consultation Paper recognises the risk to delivering the full benefits of C-ITS, and/or interference with other radiocommunications activities, if vehicles produced for the Japanese domestic markets are introduced into Australia.
-ACMA will not consider harmonizing with Japanese C-ITS arrangements in the 700 MHz band (p.
-13).6
+There is a substantial risk that the full benefits of CAV will not be delivered, and/or interference with other radiocommunications activities, if vehicles produced for the Japanese domestic market are introduced into Australia.
+This has been recognised by ACMA, in their 2016 Consultation Paper and ACMA have advised it will not consider harmonizing with Japanese CAV arrangements in the 700 MHz band.7